 “Balms and salves come off easily when we touch, pick, eat and drink, so it’s best to use richer products with more staying power,” says Consulting Dermatologist for Keihl’s Dr Alexis Granite.
-She suggests something emollient to lock in hydration citing “petrolatum, ceramides, shea and cocoa butters, glycerin and natural oils” as worthy contenders.
-See our shopping list below for best in class.
+She recommends looking out for “petrolatum, ceramides, shea and cocoa butters, glycerin and natural oils” which, all emollients, lock in hydration.

 Holidays call for extra backup, whether you’re on a beach or a ski slope.
 “UV exposure dries lips out which means SPF is critical.
 Sun damage can cause soreness, or worse, skin cancers – yes even on your lips”, says Dr Granite.
-There are also vanity considerations, because unfortunately, just like your face and body, overexposure to the sun will accelerate ageing on and around your lips, leading to smoker's lines and thinning.
+There are also vanity considerations, because just like your face and body, overexposure to the sun will accelerate ageing on and around your lips, leading to thinning and smoker's lines.

 So what's the deal with using skincare on your lips?
 Moisturisers are effective, but Dr Mahto warns against active ingredients as they can worsen irritation and soreness.
 Think lemon in a cut (*audible intake of breath*).
-First try treating flakes with moisture, and if they persist, use a sugar scrub – homemade, using coconut oil, sugar and honey – or brush very gently, almost gingerly with a toothbrush.
+First try treating flakes with moisture, and if they persist, use a sugar scrub, or brush very gently, almost gingerly, with a toothbrush.
 After that, use a formula with almond oil (Hurraw!
 Almond Lip Balm, £4.99 or vitamin E (Body Shop Vitamin E Lip Care SPF15, £5.50), to quench and soothe.